Socialmediabuddy/Smbt/readme.md

 * Byzantine Fault Tolerance (BFT): The DPoS protocol leverages a Byzantine Fault Tolerance (BFT) algorithm, such as PBFT (Practical Byzantine Fault Tolerance), which ensures network functionality even in the presence of malicious actors or network delays.
 * Stake Weighting: Token holders delegate their stake to validators.
 The probability of a validator being selected for block creation is proportional to their delegated stake.
 This incentivizes validators to act honestly, as slashing penalties (loss of stake) exist for malicious behavior.

+//list here
+1. PREPARE PHASE: <br>
+   A validator proposes a new block to other validators and broadcasts a PRE- PREPARE message containing the block data.
+2. PRE-VOTE PHASE: <br>
+   Validators validate the block and broadcast a PRE-VOTE message if they agree with the proposal.
+3. COMMIT PHASE: <br>
+   If a validator receives 2f + 1 PRE-VOTE messages (where f is the maximum number of Byzantine faults the system can tolerate), it broadcasts a COMMIT message for the block.
+4. DECISION PHASE: <br>
+Upon receiving 2f + 1 COMMIT messages, a validator finalizes the block and broadcasts a DONE message.

+`Equation for Byzantine Fault Tolerance Threshold (f): f = (n - 1) / 3`

+where n is the total number of validators in the network.
+This equation helps determine the system's resilience to Byzantine faults based on the number of validators. <br>
+EQUATION FOR STAKE WEIGHTING: <br>
+Validator Selection Probability (Vi) = Stake Delegated to Vi (Si) / Total Delegated Stake (∑Sj)

+SCALABILITY SOLUTIONS: <br>

+The SMBC blockchain anticipates future growth and explores two potential scaling solutions:
+1. Sharding: The network can be partitioned into horizontal shards, each processing a subset of transactions.
+This distributes the workload, improving transaction throughput.
+   * State Sharding: This approach shards the entire blockchain state, requiring communication between shards for specific transactions.
+   * Transaction Sharding: Only transactions are sharded, with the complete state maintained on all shards.
+This simplifies cross-shard communication but may require additional storage space.
+2. Sidechains: These are separate blockchains that interact with the main SMBC blockchain.
+They can offload specific functionalities, reducing congestion on the main chain.
+Security bridges ensure secure asset transfer between the main chain and sidechains.

+SOCIAL MEDIA MINING ALGORITHM
+The SMBC platform employs a custom algorithm to reward user engagement and incentivize positive social media behavior.
+The algorithm considers various metrics to determine mining rewards:
+* Content Quality Score (CQS): This metric evaluates the quality and originality of user-generated content using natural language processing (NLP) techniques and sentiment analysis.
+* User Engagement Score (UES): This score considers factors like likes, comments, and shares to gauge user interaction with content.
+* Time Spent on Platform (TSP): Rewarding users for active participation by factoring in the total time spent on the Social Media Buddy App.

+**Weighted Mining Reward Calculation:** <br>
+Mining Reward (MRi) = α * CQS (Ci) + β * UES (Ui) + γ * TSP (Ti) + ω * Category Weight (CWj) where ω is a weighting factor and CWj represents the weight assigned to a specific content category (e.g., educational content, creative content).

 ## PROBLEM / SOLUTION
 ## OPPORTUNITY